 Living with Off Grid Power in Canada

 Our experience living off grid began in 2005.
-You might say it was a mid-life crisis, or becoming empty nesters.
+You might say it was a mid-life crisis, coupled with becoming empty nesters.
 After spending 20 years working for a big power company in Calgary, my wife and I got itchy feet.
-We decided to move to the Peace River district of Northern Alberta, near my small hometown of Beaverlodge.
+But we decided to move to the Peace River district of Northern Alberta, near my small hometown of Beaverlodge.

 Our small 15-acre plot of land, which was mostly bush and a long driveway, cost us less than $20,000.
 It soon became our paradise.